recommenders-team/recommenders/GLOSSARY.md

 ## References and resources

-[1] Aggarwal, Charu C. Recommender systems.
+[1] Aggarwal, Charu C. "Recommender systems".
 Vol. 1.
 Cham: Springer International Publishing, 2016.
 [2].
 Park, Yoon-Joo, and Tuzhilin, Alexander.
 "The long tail of recommender systems and how to leverage it."
 In Proceedings of the 2008 ACM conference on Recommender systems, pp. 11-18.
 2008.
 [Link to paper](http://people.stern.nyu.edu/atuzhili/pdf/Park-Tuzhilin-RecSys08-final.pdf).
 [3].
 Armstrong, Robert.
 "The long tail: Why the future of business is selling less of more."
 Canadian Journal of Communication 33, no. 1 (2008).
 [Link to paper](https://www.cjc-online.ca/index.php/journal/article/view/1946/3141).
 [4] Castells, P., Vargas, S., and Wang, Jun.
 "Novelty and diversity metrics for recommender systems: choice, discovery and relevance."
 (2011).
 [Link to paper](https://repositorio.uam.es/bitstream/handle/10486/666094/novelty_castells_DDR_2011.pdf?sequence=1).
+[5] Wang, Hongwei; Zhao, Miao; Xie, Xing; Li, Wenjie and Guo, Minyi.
+"Knowledge Graph Convolutional Networks for Recommender Systems".
+The World Wide Web Conference WWW'19.
+2019.
+[Link to paper](https://arxiv.org/abs/1904.12575).